Bismuth, South Dakota: Ecology

 Like much of the Black Hills, Bismuth has a mixture of species commonly found in the Rocky Mountains, Great Plains, northern boreal forests, and eastern deciduous forests.
 Ponderosa pines are the most common tree, but spruce, aspen, birch and oak also grow in the region.
 There are large white-tailed deer and mule deer populations as well as a smaller elk population.
 Mountain lion sightings are rare, but coyote sightings are frequent.
 Native bird species include mountain bluebirds, western tanagers, goshawks, and ospreys.
 Bald eagles occasionally visit in the winter.

-Today

-An aerial view of the Black Elk Wilderness, which is the Black Hills region where Bismuth was once located.